harshitpaunikar1/unified-course-management-platform/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to write a README that explains the problem, solution, and how to review the project so the final result looked a bit more complete.
 I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
 I was also trying to keep the idea grounded so it did not drift into random features for no reason.
 - Deliverable: Ended the day with project README in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2023-05-09 - Day 12: Polish wrap

+- Task summary: Used the last day on Unified Course Management Platform to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+A good chunk of the day went into making the flow feel believable from a user point of view.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+There were still a couple of loose parts, but nothing serious enough to block the next step.